blackcub3s/replicacalculadora/README.md

 [^1]: With the list `arr_nombres` being as `['2', '3']` and `arr_operators` as `['*', '+']`, and the last number and operator get added later.

 [^2]: I also  made use of `window.VARIABLE`, as a buffer for the last number added.

+[^3]: The sign information and decimal point, when they exist, compute within the variable `longPartEntera`.